niwiisaaa/AC_GROUP6_Cryptographic-Application/README.md

 - **Library:** Custom Python code
 - **Integration:** This classic cipher shifts letters by a certain number.
 Users enter the text and shift values, and the app processes it directly using simple logic for both text and file input.

-#### 2. Block Cipher (AES)
+#### 2. Block Cipher - XOR
 - **Type:** Symmetric
-- **History/Background:** AES (Advanced Encryption Standard) was developed by the National Institute of Standards and Technology (NIST) in 2001, AES was introduced as the successor to DES and Triple DES.
-It became the encryption standard due to its balance of security, performance, and flexibility.
+- **History/Background:** XOR (exclusive OR) encryption is a basic and fast method for combining plaintext with a repeating key at the binary level.
+While it is not secure on its own, it is often used in stream ciphers and helps illustrate how binary operations can be used in cryptography.
-- **Process:** AES encrypts data in 128-bit blocks using key sizes of 128, 192, or 256 bits.
-It applies multiple rounds of byte substitution, row shifting, column mixing, and key addition based on the key length.
+- **Process:** Each character from the plaintext is XORed with a character from the repeating key.
+The result is a hexadecimal representation of the XOR values.
+The same key and operation are used to decrypt.
-- **Library:** pyaes, hashlib
+- **Library:** No external cryptographic libraries are used; implemented using built-in Python functions
-- **Integration:** AES is used to encrypt and decrypt text and files.
-The key is first converted using SHA-256 to make it suitable for encryption.
-The app handles this in the background when users input text or upload files.
+- **Integration:** The app allows users to input text and a key, performing XOR encryption/decryption directly.
+File upload for XOR is also supported and returns a detailed binary/hex breakdown.

 #### 3. Vigenère Cipher
 - **Type:** Symmetric